tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 **Extended**

-For apps with a long title, use an extended omnibar by default, with the full title displayed.
-On scroll, omnibar collapses to its default height.
+For apps with a long title, use an extended app bar by default, with the full title displayed.
+On scroll, app bar collapses to its default height.
 Use a shorter name for your app; don't truncate the name or use smaller a smaller font size.

 <ImageBlock maxWidth="600px">